Versions

-You can obtain support through the Symfony2 mailing list.
+You can obtain free community support for example through stackoverflow, or also through the Symfony2 mailing list.

 If you think you found a bug, please create a ticket in the bug tracker.